Creatine side effects: what's real, what's not

 Hair loss

 The hair loss fear comes from a single 2009 study in 20 college rugby players.
 It measured DHT (dihydrotestosterone, a hormone involved in male pattern baldness) before and after 7 days of creatine loading followed by 14 days of maintenance dosing.
-DHT went up by about 40 percent during loading, then dropped back to baseline during maintenance.
+DHT rose about 56 percent after loading and stayed roughly 40 percent above baseline through maintenance.

 Two problems.
 First, the study never actually measured hair loss.
 It measured a hormone that correlates with baldness in people who are already genetically prone.
 Second, no subsequent study has replicated even the DHT finding.
-Meta-analyses looking at creatine and DHT across multiple studies find no consistent effect.
+The 2021 ISSN misconceptions review concluded the evidence does not show creatine increases DHT or causes hair loss, and a 2025 randomized controlled trial that directly tracked hair-growth measures found no effect on DHT or any hair-growth measure over 12 weeks.

 If you are genetically disposed to male pattern baldness, you will probably lose hair whether or not you take creatine.
 If you are not, creatine is extraordinarily unlikely to start the process.
 The hair loss fear is a 15-year-old game of telephone.